CENProject-Innovations-Limited/The-IFA-Internet/README.md

 ### 🔢 [IFA Mathematics](https://toe.cenproject.org/ifa-mathematics-toe-mathematics/)

-The ancient memathematical Framework of Ifa and Orisa for:
+The ancient metamathematical Frameworks of Ifa and Orisa for:

 * modelling, developing, and studying all knowledge fields, ..., all things in existence as mathematical energyforms, energystates, or energy systems.